-Nothing beats the great outdoors.
-Going for a ride or training session on your favorite trail or stretch of road is an awesome experience that never seems to get old.
+Going for a ride or training session on your favorite trail or stretch of road is an experience that never seems to get old.
+As they say…it’s tough to beat the great outdoors.
 However, at Power Meter City, we are also big advocates of indoor training.
 In fact, indoor training offers several distinct advantages when compared to riding outside.
-We will discuss these below.
+We will touch on these below.
 But the real purpose of this article is to discuss what your indoor cycling power meter options are.
-Training with power when you’re indoors is just as important – if not more so – than when you are outside.
-Fortunately, as you’ll see, you have several options for keeping the power going when indoors.
-Let’s check em’ out.
+You see, training with power when you’re indoors is just as important – if not more so – as when you are outside.
+Fortunately, as we’ll outline in this article, you have several indoor power meter options based on your budget and circumstances.
+Let’s check ’em’ out!

 Advantages to Riding Indoors

-So while not the main focus of this article, we wanted to list the reasons why we like training indoors.
+So while not the main focus of this article, we wanted to touch on the reasons why we like to take advantage of indoor training.

 1. Quicker start-up and finish

-So if you’re time crunched like the rest of us, we are always looking for ways to make the most of our limited training time.
+So if you’re time crunched like the rest of us, you’re always looking for ways to make the most of limited training time.
 When you ride indoors, pre- and post-ride chores are often minimized.
-When you ride outside, you typically have to kit-up, prep your bike and pack tools and food.
+For example, when you ride outside, you typically have to kit-up, prep your bike, and pack tools and food.
 Maybe you also have to load up your bike and drive to a trail.
 When you’re indoors, you can just hop on and ride.
 This is especially true if you’re fortunate enough to have a dedicated indoor bike that is already set up and ready.
 The same applies post-ride.
-Indoors, there is no clean up (ok…maybe some sweat to wipe down), no bike to wash, no drive home, etc. It’s great.
+Indoors, there is no clean up (ok…maybe some sweat to wipe down), no bike to wash, no drive home, etc.